 AMD alumni are helping to make it

-To develop its graphics architecture into something worthy of a dedicated graphics card, Intel hired on some industry experts, most notably Raja Koduri.
+To develop its graphics architecture into something worthy of a dedicated graphics card, Intel hired several industry experts, most notably Raja Koduri.
 He was hired straight from AMD where he had spent several years as a chief architect of the Radeon Technology Group, heading up development on AMD’s Vega and Navi architectures.

-Other ex-AMD employees that Intel has picked up over the past year include the former director of global product marketing at AMD, Chris Hook, who spent 17 years working at the company, and Darren McPhee, who now heads up Intel’s product marketing for discrete graphics.
+Other ex-AMD employees that Intel picked up over the past year include the former director of global product marketing at AMD, Chris Hook, who spent 17 years working at the company, and Darren McPhee, who now heads up Intel’s product marketing for discrete graphics.